On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process

 Furthermore, $d_{f_n}$ converges uniformly to $d_{f_0}$ by Lebesgue's dominated convergence theorem.
 Thus, $\Gb_{f_n}$ is asymptotically uniformly $d_{f_0}$-equicontinuous in probability, because for each $\eps,\eta >0$ we have

-with $\delta >0$ from \eqref{PreasglstEq}.
-Moreover, Lemma \ref{PackNumAb} also shows that $(\netir, d_{f_0})$ is totally bounded.
+Moreover, Lemma \ref{PackNumAb} in Appendix \ref{appE} also shows that $(\netir, d_{f_0})$ is totally bounded.
 Trivially, the marginals of $\Gb_{f_n}$ converge to the corresponding marginals of $\Gb_{f_0}$, because these are centered multivariate normal distributions and their covariance functions converge again by Lebesgue's dominated convergence theorem.
 Therefore, the desired result holds due to Theorem 1.5.4 and Theorem 1.5.7 in \cite{VanWel96}.

 \textbf{Proof of Proposition \ref{BiasAbschProp}.} Let $\overline F_n = \lbrace \taili \colon |\taili| > v_n \rbrace$, $\tilde N^{(n)} = \ind_{\overline F_n}(\taili) \star \mu^{(n)}$ and let $i \in \{1,\ldots,n\}$ be fixed in the entire proof.
 According to Proposition II.1.14 in \cite{JacShi02} for each $n \in \N$ there exist a thin random set $D_n$ with an exhausting sequence of stopping times $(T^{\scriptscriptstyle (n)}_m)_{m \in \N}$ and an $\R$-valued optional process $\xi^{\scriptscriptstyle (n)}$ such that